fastlane/ci/README.md

 1. `bundle exec rake prod`
 1. Up at running at [localhost:8080](http://localhost:8080/)

+### Using the `fastlane.ci` Angular frontend

+Check out [web](./web) for more details on how to set things up.
+Note that the Angular-based front-end doesn't cover all the features of the traditional web-frontend yet.

 ## Using `fastlane.ci` with Docker

 Currently, Docker deployment is for Linux projects only.